• Identity

 4. Think of what He wants you to say and do.

 This is the hardest one of all.
 Think.
 Say.
 Do.
 What would Jesus have you say and do?
-In searching for things to say, and how to say them, I find immense help in programs like Just Thinking by Ravi Zacharias International Ministries, in Quantum – The Wee Flea Podcast by David Robertson, and in articles found and published on sites like Kindred Grace.
+In searching for things to say, and how to say them, I find immense help in Quantum – The Wee Flea Podcast by David Robertson and in articles found and published on sites like Kindred Grace.

 Don’t worry.
 Like the tiny nightlights all over your house that light your way in the middle of the night, your light–no matter how great or small–will do the same to your somnambulistic world.
 You just have to reflect the light.
 Jesus originates the light.
 They will see.